bhatti/formicary/docs/swagger.md

 #### TaskDefinition

-The task definition represents definition of the task and instance of the task uses TaskExecution when a new job is submitted and executed.
-Based on the definition, a task request is sent to remote ant follower that supports method and tags of the task.
-A task response is then received and results are saved in the database.
+upon a new job request, a TaskExecution instance is initiated to carry out the task.
+The task details, including its method and tags, guide the dispatch of task requests to a compatible remote worker.
+Upon task completion, the outcomes are recorded in the database for reference.

 | Name | Type | Description | Required |
 | ---- | ---- | ----------- | -------- |